cjw296/chide/docs/sqlalchemy.rst

     Base.metadata.create_all(engine)

-We can set up a registry of sample values as follows:
+We can set up a collection of sample values as follows:

 .. code-block:: python

-    from chide.sqlalchemy import Collection
+    from chide import Collection

     samples = Collection({
         Parent: {'id': 1, 'child': Child},